HDFGroup/vol-log-based/case_studies/WRF.md

 restart file's timestep.
 Each (large) variable is evenly partitioned among all MPI processes.
 WRF makes one write request per variable.

+This history file is 103G and restart file is 34G.

 ### Example Results on Cori at NERSC
-Performance chart below shows the execution time, collected in Sep/2022, on [Cori](https://docs.nersc.gov/systems/cori/) at [NERSC](https://www.nersc.gov).
+Performance chart below shows the execution time, collected in Oct/2022, on [Cori](https://docs.nersc.gov/systems/cori/) at [NERSC](https://www.nersc.gov).
 All runs were on the KNL nodes, with 64 MPI processes allocated per node.

-If log-layout based VOL is not enabled, the Lustre file system is configured to use striping count of 64 OSTs and striping size of 1 MiB.
-If log-layout based VOL is enabled, the Lustre file system is configured to use striping count of 8 OSTs and striping size of 1 MiB.
+The Lustre file system is configured to use striping count of 8 OSTs and striping size of 1 MiB.